Massachusetts voted for medical cannabis in November 2012, and the law took effect on New Year's Day 2013.

 Strict rules resulted in a pushing back of the opening date for Diem Cannabis in Worcester, said Dusti Arab, the dispensary's vice president of marketing.

 "It's been nothing but delays since we entered the state, and a result, the state has lost millions in tax revenue," said Arab.
 The exec said an April opening is planned.

 State regulations from the Cannabis Control Commission prohibit stores from offering discounts to veteran patients, Arab said.

 "We want to be able to do more for the community, but until regulations stop constricting businesses in this way, patients will continue to pay the price."

 Host Community Agreements

-Others, including 4Front Ventures Corp (OTC:FFNTF) Founder and President Kris Krane, touched on frustrating local regulations.
+Others, including 4Front Ventures Corp FFNTF Founder and President Kris Krane, touched on frustrating local regulations.

 Host community agreements are a required step a company must take with the local municipality before becoming licensed by the state.

 Krane said the HCA provision allows local governments to limit market growth by creating de facto bans, creating a slow rollout of the market in the area.

 Highlighting Boston as an example, Krane said some applicants in the city have waited years for a response on critical license requirements.